bradwestness/bradwestness.github.io/_posts/2015-05-29-the-incredibles-isnt-randian.md

 to be able to lift a traincar no matter how much we work out).

 I don't know that this is an especially controversial viewpoint, though, it's more just a fact.
+Life isn't fair.
 There are child prodigies.
 There are people who practice dilligently at things but just never achieve the heights of others who have an intuitive talent.
 Think of all the hyper-technically skilled session musicians who will never write a song as beloved as
 *[Louie Louie](https://www.youtube.com/watch?v=qCzgK_DoKB4).*

 Brad Bird sent his first animated film to Disney when he was 14.